chl33/Plant133/README.md

 ![Plant133 device](images/plant1337_deployed_trim-1400x600.webp)

+## Setup

+Please see the [instructions](instructions.md) for how to setup a Plant133 device if you are lucky enough to have one.

 ## PCBA

 The full [KiCAD](https://www.kicad.org/) project for the printed circuit board is in the [KiCAD](KiCAD/) subdirectory.
 KiCAD is a cross platform, open source electronics design system.